If the tyre pressure is too low then a warning lamp () illuminates in the combined instrument panel and one of the following messages is shown:

 Start and drive the car.

-TM is then recalibrated and the new reference value applies until steps 1-5 are carried out again.
+The new reference value applies until steps 1-5 are repeated.

 Remember that the TM system must be recalibrated at each tyre change or if the tyre pressure is changed.
 If new reference values are not stored then the system cannot function properly.